OWASP/owasp-mastg/Crackmes/README.md

 - Special thanks to Eduardo Novella for testing, feedback and pointing out flaws in the initial build(s).

 ### Installation

+This app is compatible with Android 4.4 and up.

 ```
 $ adb install UnCrackable-Level3.apk